-- Cookies "strictly necessary" for functionality of this website's platform.
+- Cookies are "strictly necessary" for the functionality of this website's platform.
 These cookies are essential in order to enable users to move around this website and use its features.

 - "Performance" cookies tell us how you navigate the website, which pages you access and how long you stay on them for.

-- "Functionality" cookies which allow this website to remember choices you make.
+- "Functionality" cookies allow this website to remember the choices you make.